wp-plugins/video-bracket-tag/readme.txt

 Ultimately i see this plugin moving towards being more abstract.
 I dont foresee the embedding of video to be a situation where we have to embed them expressly, although i do like the current number of tags and how they are all separated.

 Adding an abstract [object][/object] may be useful, as well as an [embed][/embed] tag, for those as yet unsupported tags that people aren't asking for.

 We'll see where the populous wants this plugin to go. =)

-== Screenshots ==

-1. A look at the options interface.

 == Change Log ==

+= Version 2.1.2 =
+* Extended Keywords {NOLINK, LINK, NOAUTOPLAY, AUTOPLAY}
+* The colon is now acceptable for use in the text blurb
+* Updated the options menu to include autoplay as a sitewide option.

+= Version 2.1.1 =
+* Properly Added Options Menu
+* Further reworking of the code
+* moved all functions into class

 = Version 2.1 =
 * Further reworking of the code